berkay-ai/ml-recommendation-system-evaluation/README.md

 # ML Recommendation System Evaluation

 This project presents the development and evaluation of a recommendation system using matrix factorization (TruncatedSVD).
-The focus is not only on generating recommendations, but also on understanding model behavior under realistic conditions, including temporal validation, error analysis, and model reliability.
+The focus is not only on generating recommendations, but also on understanding model behavior under realistic conditions, including temporal validation, error analysis, and model reliability, with an emphasis on drift-aware evaluation and cost-efficient retraining strategies.

 ---